ICanBoogie/HTTP/README.md

 $response();
 ```

 The `OPTION_FILENAME` option may be used to force downloading.
-Of course, utf-8 string are
+Of course, utf-8 strings are
 supported:

 ```php